2034 in public domain: United States

-Among the literary works entering the public domain are Marjorie Kinnan Rawlings' The Yearling, Samuel Beckett's first completed novel Murphy, Daphne du Maurier's novel Rebecca, Eric Knight's Lassie Come Home, T.H.
-White's The Sword in the Stone, and Herge's Tintin story The Black Island in its original French black-and-white version.
-The first superhero comic Action Comics 1, which featured the first incarnations of DC Comics' Superman and Lois Lane, will enter the public domain in 2034; the same will also happen for the original incarnation of The Addams Family from their cartoons published in The New Yorker (where the family consisted of only Morticia, Pugsley, Grandmama, and butler Lurch, the last of whom was initially implied to be Morticia's husband and was thus a prototype of Gomez).
-The Franco-Belgian comic character Spirou will also become public domain in the United States in 2034.
+Among the literary works entering the public domain are Dr. Seuss's children's book The 500 Hats of Bartholomew Cubbins (one of the few books of his not to use his traditional writing style), Marjorie Kinnan Rawlings' The Yearling, Samuel Beckett's first completed novel Murphy, Daphne du Maurier's novel Rebecca, Eric Knight's Lassie Come Home, T.H.
+White's The Sword in the Stone, the Pulitzer Prize-winning play Our Town, Ferdinand Bordewijk's novel Character, Hardy Boys novel #17 The Secret Warning by Franklin W. Dixon, and Herge's Tintin story The Black Island in its original French black-and-white version.
+The first seven issues of superhero comic Action Comics, which featured the first incarnations of DC Comics' Superman and Lois Lane, will enter the public domain in 2034; the same will also happen for the original incarnation of Charles Addams’ The Addams Family from their cartoons published in The New Yorker (where the family consisted of only Morticia, Pugsley, Grandmama, and butler Lurch, the last of whom was initially implied to be Morticia's husband and was thus a prototype of Gomez).
+The Franco-Belgian comic character Spirou will also become public domain in the United States in 2034, alongside the first issues of the British children's anthology comic magazine The Beano.

 Works of art that will enter the public domain include Marc Chagall's White Crucifixion, Salvador Dalí's Apparition of Face and Fruit Dish on a Beach, Frida Kahlo's What the Water Gave Me, Wyndham Lewis' Portrait of T. S. Eliot, and Constantin Brâncuși's Sculptural Ensemble at Târgu Jiu.

-Popular songs entering the public domain in 2034 include "Heart and Soul", "Jeepers Creepers", "My Reverie", "Thanks for the Memory", "I Let a Song Go Out of My Heart", "Love Walked In", and "You Must Have Been a Beautiful Baby".
+Popular songs entering the public domain in 2034 include "Heart and Soul", "Jeepers Creepers", "My Reverie", "Thanks for the Memory", "I Let a Song Go Out of My Heart", "Love Walked In", "I'll Be Seeing You", and "You Must Have Been a Beautiful Baby".